 During 2001, the Worcester Medical School and UMass Memorial Health Ventures, Inc. formed Public Sector Partners (PSP).
 PSP is a Massachusetts not-for-profit corporation organized to provide administrative support to agencies of state and local governments that provide health care and health related services to recipients under the auspices of government sponsored and funded health care programs and initiatives.
 PSP is governed by a board of trustees that are comprised equally of representatives from the Worcester Medical School and UMass Memorial Health Ventures, Inc. (an subsidiary of UMass Memorial).
-Neither entity has an equity interest in PSP; PSP's results of operations, statement of position, and cash flows are not included herein.
+Neither entity has an equity interest in PSP; therefore, for financial reporting purposes the University treats PSP as a joint venture for which there is no equity interest.
+Accordingly, PSP's results of operations, statement of position, and cash flows are not included herein.
 A separate financial statement for PSP is published and is available upon request of the UMass Medical School.